BITV 98/98 CertificationAccessibility LeadershipAdoption & FacilitationPublic Sector DesignInclusive Systems

 The Challenge

-Germany's digital identity system needed to work for everyone — including older adults, people with disabilities, and citizens encountering digital identity verification for the first time — while operating under strict legal, security, and delivery constraints.
+Germany's digital identity system needed to work for everyone — including older adults, people with disabilities, and first-time digital identity users — while operating under strict legal, security, and delivery constraints.

 The core challenge was not a lack of accessibility standards, but how those standards were adopted in everyday product decisions.